seanmateer/sandwiches.rocks/README.md

 # sandwiches.rocks

 Your guide to a list of notable sandwiches.
-Because who doesn't like sandwiches?